haka-security/haka/doc/ref/dissector.rst

 .. lua:class:: dissector_data

-    This class is used to communicate the dissector data to rules or other dissectors.
+    Communicate the dissector data to rules or other dissectors.

     .. lua:data:: dissector